BestTimesToVisit.com Logo

 Slovenian Railways (SŽ)

-Slovenia's train network is efficient and connects major cities like Ljubljana, Maribor, and Koper, as well as many smaller towns.
-It's a comfortable and scenic way to travel, especially for longer distances within the country.
+The national railway network connects major cities like Ljubljana, Maribor, and Koper, as well as many smaller towns.
+It's a comfortable and scenic way to travel between regions, especially for longer distances.

 Cost:Varies by route and class, but generally affordable.
 A one-way ticket from Ljubljana to Maribor can range from €10-€20.